 Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account Will the CCP Transactions recorded in the account be netted?
-It is likely that the CCP Transactions recorded in the account will be netted.
+Will is likely that the CCP Transactions recorded in the account will be netted?
 This means that CCP Transactions that relate to you may be netted with CCP Transactions that relate to our other clients whose CCP Transactions are recorded in the same net Omnibus Client Account.
 It is likely that the CCP Transactions recorded in the account will be netted.
-This means that CCP Transactions that relate to your clients may be netted with CCP Transactions that relate to clients of our other clients whose CCP Transactions are recorded in the same Basic Omnibus Indirect Client Account.
+This means that CCP Transactions that relate to youyour clients may be netted with CCP Transactions that relate to clients of our other clients whose CCP Transactions are recorded in the same NetBasic Omnibus Indirect Client account.
+Account.
 CCP Transactions relating you in the account will be netted with other CCP Transactions relating to you.
 However CCP Transactions relating to you should not be netted with CCP Transactions relating to any of our other clients recorded in the same Gross Omnibus Client Account.
 CCP Transactions relating to any one of your clients in the account will be netted with other CCP Transactions relating to that same client.
 However, CCP Transactions relating to that client should not be netted with CCP Transactions relating to any of your other clients recorded in the same Gross Omnibus Indirect Client Account.
 CCP Transactions are likely to be netted, but should not be netted against the CCP Transactions relating to any of our other clients.
-Will the margin be calculated on a gross or net basis?
-The margin will be calculated on a net basis.
-The margin will be calculated on a net basis.
-The margin will be calculated on a gross basis.
-The margin will be calculated on a gross basis.
-The margin requirement for an Individual Client Account will typically be calculated on a net basis.
-Will you have to enter into any documentation or operational arrangements directly You may have to enter into legal documentation to which the CCP is party.
-It is unlikely that you will You may have to enter into legal documentation to which the CCP is party.
-It is unlikely that you will You may have to enter into legal documentation to which the CCP is a party.
-It is possible but unlikely You may have to enter into legal documentation to which the CCP is party.
-It is possible but unlikely You may have to enter into legal documentation to which the CCP is a party.
-It is also possible that you
+CCP Transactions are likely to be netted, but should not be netted against the CCP Transactions relating to any of our other clients.